python-trio/trio/docs/source/tutorial.rst

 situations where the trade-offs here look pretty appealing.

 There is one downside that's important to keep in mind, though.
-Making yield points explicit gives you more control over how your tasks can be interleaved – but with great power comes great responsibility.
+Making check points explicit gives you more control over how your tasks can be interleaved – but with great power comes great responsibility.
 With threads, the runtime environment is responsible for making sure that each thread gets its fair share of running time.
-With trio, if some task runs off and does stuff for seconds on end without executing a yield point, then... all your other tasks will just have to wait.
+With trio, if some task runs off and does stuff for seconds on end without executing a check point, then... all your other tasks will just have to wait.

 Here's an example of how this can go wrong.
 Take our :ref:`example from above <tutorial-example-tasks-intro>`, and replace the calls to